surajrampure/surajrampure.github.io/dair3.md

 <br>

-## Accessing Content

-I've prepared four Python-based Jupyter Notebooks for this session.
-There are two ways to access them.
+There are four Python-based Jupyter Notebooks for this session.

+1. **Overview of Machine Learning and Tools** (Jupyter Notebooks, `sklearn`, Logistic Regression, Train-Test Splits)
+2. **Dimensionality Reduction** (Random Seeds, Stratification, PCA, MDS, t-SNE)
+3. **Model Selection** (Cross-Validation, Regularization, Feature Standardization, Data Leakage)
+4. **Model Evaluation** (Precision, Recall, ROC-AUC, More on Class Imbalance)

+Don't worry if you're not familiar with Python – most of the code is already provided for you.
+Instead, focus on understanding the concepts and the code that's provided.

+There are two ways to access these notebooks.
+To get the most out of the workshop, I recommend you follow at least one of them, so that you can run code and experiment yourself.

 ### Option 1: Web-Based Access

 <div style="border: 2px solid #2980b9; background-color: #d6eaf8; padding: 16px; border-radius: 6px; margin-bottom: 16px;">
-  <strong>Click <a href="https://mybinder.org/v2/gh/surajrampure/dair3-2025/HEAD?urlpath=%2Fdoc%2Ftree%2Ffiles%2F01-intro-materials.ipynb" target="_blank">here</a> to open the notebooks in your browser, without the need to install anything.</strong>
+  <strong>Click <a href="https://mybinder.org/v2/gh/surajrampure/dair3-2025/HEAD?urlpath=%2Fdoc%2Ftree%2F01-intro-materials.ipynb" target="_blank">here</a> to open the notebooks in your browser, without the need to install anything.</strong>
 </div>

  This link uses [mybinder.org](https://mybinder.org/), a service that allows you to run Jupyter Notebooks in your browser.
-Some code may not work properly or take a long time to run, but this should suffice for the lesson.
+Some code may not work properly or take a long time to run, but this should suffice for the workshop.

 <br>